Error Code 48 is a device driver error code that users can encounter on any Windows 2000 operating system and later versions.

 Identifying and removing the viruses in the system registry and in the connected devices is the easiest method to fix the corrupted registry files.

 Viruses such as spyware and malware infect the registry entries and eat up the files that lead to incomplete or missing data.
-This creates problems for installing external devices as the driver required to install it is not complete.
+This creates problems for installing external devices as the driver required to install them is not complete.

 You can also use system restore to eliminate the problem.
 Here is how you can use it: